slewis74/Dominion/README.md

 ```

 #EventBroker container registration
 Last, but not least, some help with registering the Event Handler types.
-Realm contains some extensions methods for helping with scanning an Assembly for Handler types, you'll want something similar to the following
+Dominion contains some extensions methods for helping with scanning an Assembly for Handler types, you'll want something similar to the following

 ```csharp
     builder.RegisterType<EventBroker>()